portugueslab/sashimi/lightsheet_procedure.md

 3. Hide waveform plot, check the box "pause after experiment" if you want to stop everything once the experiment is done (i.e. laser off, galvos stopped, etc.).

+4. You can go back to calibration mode to enable noise subtraction once your camera settings are the definitive ones, i.e. the actual exposure and roi size.
+It will disable if you change any of these options and you will have to activate it again.

 ## Planar mode